Electronics

 machines and process information.
 The electronics revolution, as this

-is known, greatly speeded up the computer
+is known, accelerated the computer

 revolution and both these things have transformed many areas of our